 As a result part of the tour explores the history of the inside of the building including the tall hand painted murals inside the “globe lobby”.
 This is on our list of places to visit during an upcoming trip.
 Phone: (213) 237-5757 or visit: www.latimes.com/about/mediagroup/latimes/tour

 Los Angeles Convention Center is located in the western part of downtown near where the 110 and 10 freeways merge.
 This is a major convention center with often multiple events held on the same day due to its size.
 There are four different exhibitor halls, a main concourse and lots of meeting space.

-If you are here on the weekend and don’t mind parking a bit further from the convention center you can find cheaper parking in some of the lots 4-5 blocks away.
+If you are here on the weekend and don’t mind parking a bit further from the convention center you can find cheaper parking in some of the lots 4-5 blocks away – especially if you arrive early (before 10am) to take advantage of their early bird specials.
 Visit: www.lacclink.com

 LA Live is a massive entertainment complex that cost nearly 2 billion located across from the Staples Center next to downtown.
 This is the largest entertainment complex on the West Coast and includes the indoor Microsoft Theatre and outdoor Microsoft Plaza, the Grammy Museum, a number of restaurants, bowling and an arcade.

 The 54 story Ritz Carlton anchors one end of this complex as well as a huge 14-screen movie theatre.
 If you drive by the 110 near downtown on a regular basis you most certainly would have had plenty of time to watch this skyscraper being built – during its construction you probably were able to watch actual floors come together during an afternoon drive by on this freeway.

 LA Live is LA’s 1.7 billion dollar answer to try and get people to hang out in and around the western part of downtown and to add a central plaza for musical and other events.
 This certainly has worked especially on the weekends as a number of events are held in the plaza.